mdjohns/mobile_apps_coursework/README.md

 3. [Resources](https://github.com/mdjohns/mobile_apps_coursework/tree/master/03-android-resources) - Working with different types of resources, including landscape configurations and translations based on locale and alternate image/drawables.
 4. [Layouts](https://github.com/mdjohns/mobile_apps_coursework/tree/master/04-android-layouts) - Using the various layouts and widgets from the Material library to construct an application layout.
 5. [RecyclerView](https://github.com/mdjohns/mobile_apps_coursework/tree/master/05-recyclerview) - Implementing the RecyclerView for list-based layouts.
 Use the adapter and its associated methods to handle state changes, as well as routing click events through its interface to `MainActivity`.
+6. [Intents](https://github.com/mdjohns/mobile_apps_coursework/tree/master/06-intents) - Multi-activity application to explore sharing data between activities and other applications such as the Phone Dialer and Google Maps.